 6. Cathedral Basilica of St. Francis of Assisi

 Just blocks from the historic Plaza, you will find the photogenic Cathedral Basilica of St. Francis of Assisi.
 Arguably the most recognizable building in the City Different, this location is a must for any trip to Santa Fe.
 Just across the street, the hand-painted pillars in front of the IAIA Museum of Contemporary Native Arts offer a vivid splash of color.

 7. Cross of the Martyrs

-No place gives you a better view of downtown Santa Fe than the Historic Fort Marcy Park & the Cross of the Martyrs.
-It is easy to pick out landmarks such as the New Mexico State Capitol, Scottish Rite Temple and Historic Plaza.
+No place gives you a better view of downtown Santa Fe than the historic Fort Marcy Park and the Cross of the Martyrs.
+It is easy to pick out landmarks, such as the New Mexico State Capitol, Scottish Rite Temple, and the historic Plaza.

 8. El Rancho de las Golondrinas